 - 3 tablespoons of butter or olive oil

 - 8 red skin Potatoes, cut in quarters

 - 4 cups of vegetable broth (a 32 oz vegetable broth) plus 1 cup of water

 - 4 cups of half & half, can use fat-free

 - 1 1/2 cups of shredded cheddar cheese

 - Salt & Pepper to taste

-- Turn on the electric pressure to cook or saute setting, add the butter, onion to the pot and cook for 4 minutes or until onions are soft.
+- Turn on the Instant Pot to cook or saute setting, add the butter or olive oil and the onion to the pot and cook for 4 minutes or until onions are soft.

-- Add Salt to make sure that the liquid does not foam too much.
+- Add a pinch of salt to make sure that the liquid does not foam too much.

-- When the timer is done release the steam.
+- When the timer is done, release the steam, quick release.

 - This chowder keeps very well.
-I left it on warm, when we were ready for our picnic, I packed the whole pressure cooker in the car and took to a park.
-When we arrived, I had bowls spoons, and ladle.
+I left it on warm, when we were ready for our picnic, I packed the whole Instant Pot in the car and took to a park.
+When we arrived, I had bowls spoons, and a ladle.
 I also brought a little extra cheddar cheese for garnish.